mawais-afz/java-interview-questions/java-oops.md

     // class ChildClass extends FinalClass { } // Cannot extend final class
     ```

-51. **Difference between the final method and the abstract method?**
+72. **What is the difference between the final method and abstract method?**

     | Feature            | Final Method                                     | Abstract Method                                                       |
     | ------------------ | ------------------------------------------------ | --------------------------------------------------------------------- |